iscas-tis/CHA/README.md

 # CHA: a verification tool supports SVA-like assertions in Chisel

-We present CHA, an assertion language and verification tool for Chisel programs built on top of ChiselTest, where we extend the Chisel assertion language with SystemVerilog assertions (SVA)-like temporal operators.
+CHA is an assertion language and verification tool for Chisel programs built on top of ChiselTest, where we extend the Chisel assertion language with SystemVerilog assertions (SVA)-like temporal operators.
 This enables formal verification of Chisel hardware designs against general temporal properties.

 ## Download